andrewmcloud/consimilo/README.md

 ## Saving and loading forests

-consimilo uses [Nippy](https://github.com/ptaoussanis/nippy) to provide simple, robust, serialization / deserialization of your lsh-forests.
+consimilo uses [Nippy](https://github.com/ptaoussanis/nippy) to provide simple, robust, serialization / deserialization of your forests.

-Serialize and save my-forest to a file:
+Serialize and save a forest to a file:
 ```clojure
 (consimilo/freeze-forest my-forest "/tmp/my-saved-forest")
 ```

-Load my-forest from a file:
+Load a forest from a file:
 ```clojure
 (def my-forest (consimilo/thaw-forest "/tmp/my-saved-forest"))
 ```